-Objections to a payment already made should be directed to our customer support team (at [ADD EMAIL]).
+Objections to a payment already made should be directed to our customer support team (at info@buzdapp.com).
 You are also able to object by contacting your bank or payment provider, who can provide further information on your rights as well as applicable time limits.
 You may unconditionally withdraw your consent to automatic card payments at any time by going to Settings on the Platform, but be advised that you are still obligated to pay any outstanding amounts.

 You may edit your payment method and/or billing information by logging into your profile and going to settings.
 If a payment is not successfully settled, due to expiration, insufficient funds, or otherwise, and you do not edit your payment method information, terminate or cancel your subscription, you remain responsible for any uncollected amounts and authorize us to continue billing the payment method, as it may be updated.
 This may result in a change to your payment billing dates.
 In addition, you authorize us to obtain updated or replacement expiration dates and card numbers for your credit or debit card as provided by your credit or debit card issuer.